MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 2. Run the installer you downloaded.
 Once you have installed the downloaded setup, you can proceed next steps.

-3. Open "automate.ps1" using Notepad or VS Code(recommend).
+3. Open **automate.ps1** using Notepad or VS Code (recommended).

 4. Replace values of variables in the beginning of the script file which are in between "Initialize variables start" and "Initialize variables end".

-Here is an example for these values.
+    **NOTE:** Here is an example for these values:

     | Variable         | Value                                                              |
     |------------------|--------------------------------------------------------------------|